 Have your CSR at hand when going online or calling to schedule.
 You cannot schedule a testing appointment until you receive your CSR.
-You will be able to select a test center from those in Appendix E or on the Pearson VUE website.
+You will be able to select a test center from those in Appendix D or on the Pearson VUE website.

-When calling to schedule your appointment, you will be asked to verify your name as listed on your CSR and address and to provide your ID number from your CSR.
+When calling to schedule your appointment, you will be asked to verify your name as listed on your current CSR and to provide your ARRT-assigned ID number, which is listed on your CSR.
 (ARRT does not provide ID numbers over the phone.)
 Calls may be recorded for quality assurance purposes.